10% discount on holidays between 1st and 29th February 2024.

 Utility room with washing machine, tumble dryer and space for the storage of outdoor kit.

-Bedroom one with 5’2 double bed, large fitted wardrobe, dressing table and small TV with Freeview.
+Bedroom one with 5’2 king size double bed, large fitted wardrobe, dressing table and small TV with Freeview.

 Bedroom two with 3’ twin beds, large fitted wardrobe and chest of drawers.